aniketh-g/p-box/README.md

 ## Get Started [here](https://c-class.readthedocs.io/)

+## Present Repository: RISC-V "P" Extension

+The aim of this project is to implement the proposed [RISC-V "P" instruction set extension](https://github.com/riscv/riscv-p-spec/blob/master/P-ext-proposal.adoc) comprising of Packed Single Instruction, Multiple Data (PSIMD) instructions on Shakti’s C-Class SoC.
+This will enable the processor to run various DSP applications with lower power and higher performance.

+To this end, a module was built to implement RISC-V’s PSIMD extension and integrated with the pipeline of the C-Class processor.
+A sign-configurable multiplier was designed for performing PSIMD computations efficiently.
+A generalized system was devised to generate the boolean logic for decoding the funct3 and funct7 portions of the instructions.

+A randomized testing infrastructure for checking functional correctness was developed using Python and Bluespec.
+The Python script generates random test inputs and the expected/golden output and creates a Bluespec testbench for the SoC.
+Then, a simple bash script runs a Verilator simulation of the SoC testbench and compares the golden and actual outputs.

+The implementation of this extension provides, on average, a 30x speedup for relevant SIMD computations, enabling Shakti to perform DSP and AI computations significantly faster.

 ## Contributors (in alphabetical order of last name):

 - Rahul Bodduna
 - Neel Gala
 - Vinod Ganesan
+- Aniketh Ganesh
+- Vaibhav Krishna Garimella
 - Paul George
 - Aditya Govardhan
 - Arjun Menon